TypalAcademy/proximal-projection-algorithm/docs/index.md

 # Proximal Projection Algorithm

-This website provides documentation for code used in the paper _Proximal Projection Method for Stable Linearly Constrained Optimization_.
+This website documents code used in the paper _Proximal Projection Method for Stable Linearly Constrained Optimization_.

 <center>